PangoliaDev/Container/README.md

 In the services() method of the container (see below), you can set the namespace hierarchies, and it will:
 - Auto-find and auto-instantiate all the classes within these folders
-- Call the register() method if the class implements the RegisterInterface (optional) which holds the WordPress actions and filters - effectively replacing the need to manually add them in one place
+- Call the register() method if the class implements the Registrable (optional) which holds the WordPress actions and filters - effectively replacing the need to manually add them in one place
 - Auto-create a "shared" dice rule, so the class will be instantiated only once, even if it's being injected multiple times.

 You can use the rules() method to set your own Dice rules: